 This 12 x 60 inch Vortex Drop Riffle Sluice sluice box Package includes the 12" wide x 60" long sluice, Highbanker and Waterfall Box Attachment, and instructions.
+Shipping weight about 50 pounds.
 NO legs or stand included.
-Add front and rear legs using drop down menu for additional $310.
+NO pump included.

 ABOUT THE GOLD WELL VORTEX SLUICE:

 This unit is a commercial grade sluice box, with 4 feet of vortex plates which allows extremely fine gold particles more opportunities to 'drop out' of the water flow and collect in the gold wells, and also allows longer duration between clean outs.
 This sluicebox is easy to set up, easy to use and is a full foot wide.
 Constructed of the toughest 7075-T6 aircraft alloy aluminum and stainless steel, it has been designed for serious gold recovery operations and all day use, day after day with minimum wear.
 This unit comes bare bones without a water source attachment.
 12" wide, 60 inches long, 3" deep.
 Weighs about 33 pounds.
 Virtually any mining application can be served by this unit.

 The Gold Well Vortex Drop Riffle Sluice was designed to be used in the field, at a dig site.
 It can process more material per hour than traditional sluices double its size.
 The reason for this is because the sluice clears light material out quickly and the upper portions of the pockets clear rapidly of material, creating a place for gold to go and be trapped much more rapidly than a typical sluice.